loricooperhdf/originalpages.github.io/README.md

 # The HDF Group
-The ultimate plan is to make this the new destination for [www.hdfgroup.org](https://www.hdfgroup.org).
-For the immediate future, we are working to set up an area for community members to upload their proposals.
-While this isn't fully setup, you can submit a PR to put your proposalin the /proposals directory.
-You can review the current [proposals](/proposals/).
+The ultimate plan is to make this the new destination for [www.hdfgroup.org](https://www.hdfgroup.org) and the other web properties of The HDF Group.
+Much of this site has been assembled to quickly replace portal.hdfgroup.or which held our documentation and download archives.

 Our **non-profit mission** is to ensure efficient and equitable access to science and engineering data across platforms and environments, now and forever.